Richmond Power Station: History

 The Richmond Power Station was completed in 1891 by the New Australian Lighting & Traction Company.
 It was one of the first alternating current (AC) electricity generation plants in Victoria.
 The building was designed by Charles D'Ebro, one of Melbourne's premier architects of the time.
 Initially the station provided power to Melbourne and the suburbs of Richmond, Prahran and South Melbourne.
 The main competitor was the Electric Light & Motive Power Company.
 Early equipment was a 750 kW Elwell-Parker alternator.
 Power was supplied at 2 kV and 97 Hz.
 The set was driven by a Robey compound steam engine rated at 200 hp.
 In 1899, the two companies were taken over by Brush Electrical and were combined to form the Electric Lighting and Traction Company of Australia.
 In 1901, two Brush-Universal 500 kW sets were added.

 As demand increased, the plant went through a series of upgrades, the first being an expansion to the engine house.
 In 1905, the first of two Parsons-Brush 1 MW single-phase turbo-alternators, with a terminal voltage of 4.2 kV, were added.
 A Curtis-Thompson 1.5 MW turbo alternator was bought in 1907.

 The company's name was changed in 1908 to the Melbourne Electric Supply Company.
 In 1910, two Belliss & Morcom high-speed triple-expansion engines, coupled to Brush alternators, were added.
-Another four turbo alternators were installed from 1911 onwards, with the engine room extended to the east to accommodate the 10MW increase in power output.
+Another four turbo alternators were installed from 1911 onwards, with the engine room extended to the east to accommodate the 10 MW increase in power output.
 Also, several Babcock & Wilcox boilers were added in 1912, and a new 150 ft chimney stack was built in 1913.
 In 1919, a second chimney stack was erected, and in 1922, a second floor was added to the office block.
 By 1924, installed capacity had increased to 17 MW.

 In 1929, the station was taken over by the State Electricity Commission of Victoria, which relegated Richmond to a peak-load facility.
 A 15 MW turbo-alternator was installed on the site of the older plant in 1930.
 That machine ran at 3000 RPM at 6.6 kV at 50 Hz.
 It was of great value to Melbourne during the power shortages of the 1950s and was still in service in the 1960s.

 After World War II, Melbourne experienced severe power shortages.
 There was no way of procuring steam plant from the usual English manufactures for several years, but a Swiss firm came to the rescue in 1950.
 A Brown Boveri three-cylinder steam turbo alternator, with a capacity of 38 MW, was installed.
 That plant was very cheap to run in the 1950s with 180,000 lb/h of steam supplied by each of the two Velox oil-fired boilers, at 600 psi and 850 F.

 Although obsolete by the 1970s, the station continued to operate very reliably as a peak-load plant until 1982, when its inefficiency, dilapidated condition and pollution led to its closure.